Investigations

 Test

-Diarrhea is evident in 20% of patients with diabetes, particularly those with known autonomic dysfunction.[67]
+Diarrhoea is evident in 20% of patients with diabetes, particularly those with known autonomic dysfunction.[64]

-Diarrhea in patients with diabetes is often due to bacterial overgrowth, which can be diagnosed with hydrogen breath tests.
+Diarrhoea in patients with diabetes is often due to bacterial overgrowth, which can be diagnosed with hydrogen breath tests.

-Using nonradioactive 13C-acetate or -octanoic acid as a label; these are safe, inexpensive tests that correlate well with scintigraphy results.
+Using non-radioactive 13C-acetate or -octanoic acid as a label; these are safe, inexpensive tests that correlate well with scintigraphy results.

 Result